Borders-None/lessons-2020-autumn-advanced/advanced_20_chrome_dev_tools/README.md

 - You can add people as reviewers of your PR.
 That way, they get an e-mail notification
 - Name your branches sensibly.
 For example, if you are editing the background image, name it something like `background-image`
 - Make your PRs more specific and your commits more atomic.
 Big PRs or many different tasks in one pull request are generally bad practice
+- Work together and split the work among yourselves!

 ## Next steps